gam-19/Windows_activity_generator/README.md

 WHAT IT DOES

 This is a script to generate activity in a Windows environment.
-This version does only three actions:
+This version does three actions:
 1. It moves the mouse randomly.
 2. Ppens Notepad, and writes some predefined random text.
 3. And it opens Chrome and search some info for random predefined countries.